Standard Deviation Explained: A Practical Guide

 4. Science, Medicine, and Research

 Researchers use SD to understand how consistent measurements are.
-In a clinical trial, for example, a low SD for improvement scores suggests the medicine works similarly for most patients, while a high SD means some respond strongly and others hardly at all.
+In a clinical trial, a low SD for improvement scores suggests the medicine works similarly for most patients, while a high SD means some respond strongly and others hardly at all.

 - Checking the precision of measuring instruments in labs.